maswiebe/maswiebe.github.io/hire-me.md

 permalink: /hire-me/
 ---

-I'm a consultant economist focused on replicating empirical social science research.
+I'm an independent economist focused on replicating empirical social science research.
 I check if published findings are reliable by testing for robustness to alternative statistical methods or data sources.

 Why replication?